You understand yourself.

 How I work

-If you feel curious about this work, you are welcome to book a first session.
+If you are considering this work, you are welcome to book an initial session.

 Dance Movement Therapy and body-based sessions in Vienna offer an approach to emotional wellbeing that works through movement, bodily awareness, and nonverbal expression.